phor3nsic/xsshunter-express/README.md

     * Browser's reported time
     * If the payload was fired in an iframe
 * **Fully Dockerized**: Modify the config with your custom settings and launch with a single command!
-* **Automagically TLS/SSL Setup & Renewal**: Just create the proper DNS records and XSS Hunter Express with automatically utilize LetsEncrypt to set up and renew the appropriate TLS/SSL certificates.
 * **`gzip`-Compressed Payload Fire Images**: All images are stored with `gzip` compression to utilize less hard disk space on your instance.
 * **Minimize Attack Surface**: Optionally disable the web UI altogether to minimize the attack surface of your instance.
 * **Full Page Screenshots**: XSS Hunter probes utilize the HTML5 canvas API to generate a full screenshot of the vulnerable page which an XSS payload has fired on.
 With this feature you can peak into internal administrative panels, support desks, logging systems, and other internal web apps.
 This allows for more powerful reports that show the full impact of the vulnerability to your client or bug bounty program.